Guide to Using the pgvector PostgreSQL Extension in ServBay

 6

-Note: Vector values must be wrapped in square brackets []
+Note: Vector values must be enclosed in brackets []

-For tables containing a large number of vectors, creating an index is essential to accelerate vector similarity searches. pgvector
+For tables with large amounts of vector data, creating indexes is crucial for fast similarity searches. pgvector

-supports two major index types: IVFFlat and HNSW.
-The choice depends on your specific needs—for example, query speed, index build time, memory usage, and recall accuracy.
+supports two main index types: IVFFlat and HNSW.
+Choose the index type based on your needs (query speed, index build time, memory usage, recall rate, etc.).

-- IVFFlat (Inverted File Index with Flat compression): Suitable for larger datasets with slightly lower recall requirements.
-Builds faster.
+- IVFFlat (Inverted File Index with Flat compression): Suitable for large datasets where ultra-high recall isn't required.
+Fast to build.

-- HNSW (Hierarchical Navigable Small World): Generally provides higher recall and faster queries, but index builds may be slower and use more memory.
+- HNSW (Hierarchical Navigable Small World): Usually delivers higher recall and faster queries but is slower to build and uses more memory.

 column in the embeddings